-WWF would like to specifically note that the transhipment issue is an imminently solvable problem because a relatively small proportion of vessels and flags operating in the WCPO region represent a large proportion of the transhipment activity.xv Globally, 130 carrier vessels are responsible for more than 70% of RFMO-related transhipment activities.
-Moreover, the vast majority of transhipments occur between China and Panama according to a recent study.xvi
+WWF would like to specifically note that the transhipment issue is an imminently solvable problem because a relatively small proportion of vessels and flags operating in the WCPO region represent a large proportion of the transhipment activity.
+Globally, 130 carrier vessels are responsible for more than 70% of RFMO-related transhipment activities.
+Moreover, the vast majority of transhipments occur between China and Panama according to a recent study.
+17

-Additionally, claims of impracticability in the WCPFC are undermined by three issues highlighted in the recent Annual Report on Transhipment Reporting presented to TCC19.xvii First, the report indicates that transhipment continues to be the rule rather than the exception among some fleets, with as much as a third of the albacore and bigeye tuna catch subject to transhipment.xviii Second, analysis suggests that unaccounted and unauthorised transhipment is occurring between longline vessels, emphasising both the need for improved monitoring through observer coverage as well as additional research into the practice.xix Third, evidence also suggests that swordfish caught in a separate area of the ocean are transhipped on the high seas after transiting thousands of miles and passing multiple ports in the process.xx
+Additionally, claims of impracticability in the WCPFC continue to be undermined in the recent Annual Report on Transhipment Reporting presented to TCC20.
+The Annual Report continues to indicate that transhipment remains the rule rather than the exception among some fleets, with as much as a third of the albacore and bigeye tuna catch and a quarter of yellowfin subject to transhipment outside the Convention Area where transhipment data is not verified and subject to inconsistent observer practices and vessel practices that negatively affect data quality, so it is not a small proportion of catch that is not being adequately monitored or managed.
+Additionally, analysis suggests that unaccounted and unauthorised transhipment is occurring between longline vessels, emphasising both the need for improved monitoring through observer coverage as well as additional research into the practice.
+Furthermore, evidence continues to suggests that swordfish caught in a separate area of the ocean are transhipped on the high seas after transiting thousands of miles and passing multiple ports in the process.